Replicating

 There’s much to be said for gardens that touch and transform lives.
 Then, there are the myriad of zen gardens that exist throughout the world that feel like, well, replicas.

-Zen dry gardens (Karesansui) of Kyoto first emerged during the 13th century alongside the practice of Zen.
+Zen dry gardens (karesansui) of Kyoto first emerged during the 13th century alongside the practice of Zen.
 Today, these gardens are quintessential landmarks; a visit to Kyoto would not be complete without a visit to one of its renown gardens.
 Some associate the gardens with minimalism—and this seems to generate a more secular, aesthetic reverence of the gardens.
 Nonetheless, for centuries, these austere gardens have been transforming minds by aiding the practice of meditation.
 The deliberate spareness is deemed essential to those who strive for oneness with the universe.
 For many passing visitors, these grounds are a humble reminder of the grandness of the human spirit.

 The dearth of making